 This village in the Swiss Alps may be the premiere off-piste resort in the whole world.
 For those looking for steeper slopes but with a cool resort vibe this is the one for you.

-It’s also your best bet for late season rides: as recently as 2013 the resort had such favourable conditions that it was possible to snowboard in July.
+It’s also your best bet for late season rides: as recently the resort had such favourable conditions that it was possible to snowboard in July.

 Wanaka, New Zealand

 Australasia’s largest snowboardable terrain offers some of the most diverse and scenic snowboarding in the world.
 From the town centre you’ll have easy access to mountains Cardrona, Treble Cone, and Snow Farm and their massive terrain parks, pipes, and open trails.